Donguibogam

-The Dongui Bogam (동의보감 東醫寶鑑) is a Korean book compiled by the royal physician, Heo Jun (1539 – 1615) and was first published in 1613 during the Joseon Dynasty of Korea.
-The title literally translates as "A Precious Mirror of Eastern Medicine".
-The phrase "Precious Mirror" (보감 寶鑑) is a metaphorical idiom meaning 'something which can be modeled after'.
-Meanwhile, the phrase "Eastern Medicine" (동의 東醫) is not the antonym to 'Western Medicine'; "Dongguk" (동국 東國), meaning "Eastern Country," was one of the names of Korea, in reference to its geographical relation to East Asia.
-Therefore, the title can be rendered as "An Exemplary Explanation of Korean Medicine" and is listed in UNESCO Memory of the World as "Principles and Practice of Eastern Medicine".
+The Dongui Bogam (Korean: 동의보감; translated as "Principles and Practice of Eastern Medicine") is a Korean book compiled by the royal physician, Heo Jun and was first published in 1613 during the Joseon period of Korea.

 The book is regarded as important in traditional Korean medicine, and is one of the classics of Oriental medicine today.
-As of July 2009, it is on UNESCO’s Memory of the World Programme.
+In July 2009, it was added to UNESCO’s Memory of the World International Register.
 The original edition of Dongui Bogam is currently preserved by the Korean National Library.
 The original was written in Hanja and only part of it was transcribed in Korean for wide reading use, as only officials understood in Hanmun.
 It was translated to English in 2013.

+Name

+The title literally translates as "A Precious Mirror of Eastern Medicine".
+The phrase "Precious Mirror" (보감 寶鑑) is a metaphorical idiom meaning 'something which can be modeled after'.
+Meanwhile, the phrase "Eastern Medicine" (동의 東醫) is not the antonym to 'Western Medicine'; "Dongguk" (동국 東國), meaning "Eastern Country," was one of the names of Korea, which means the country to the east of China.
+Therefore, the title can be rendered as "An Exemplary Explanation of Korean Medicine" and is listed in UNESCO Memory of the World as "Principles and Practice of Eastern Medicine".